How to find unique strings or objects using Java stream API

 }

-First we will create few dummy User objects:
+First I will create few dummy User objects:

 private static List<User> createUserList() {